 Right away I could see the benefits that this technology and this approach were bringing to the film.

-I have created Virtual Video Walks so individuals can use their smartphone to create any kind of moving imagery and share it using #VideoWalks.
+I have created Video Walks so individuals can use their smartphone to create any kind of moving imagery and share it using #VideoWalks.
 It aims to create an online space where individuals can share videos, experiences and their journey into discovering the wonders of smartphone videography.

 Only through experimentation will Learning & Development professions feel confident to propose smartphone training videos as a learning solution and I hope Virtual Video Walks provides an opportunity to share knowledge and promote video production skills using equipment freely available.

 If you’re thinking of creating training videos using a smartphone, but are unsure where to start on your video learning journey, I can help. contact me to see how I can support you at any stage.